manassesss/Parallel-Programming-MPI-Activies/README.md

 `pip install mpi4py`

-to know more about mpi4py package, you can read de [documentation](https://mpi4py.readthedocs.io/en/stable/index.html)
+to know more about mpi4py package, you can read the [documentation](https://mpi4py.readthedocs.io/en/stable/index.html)